-Although the REIT is of the view that all expenses to be claimed by the REIT will be reasonable and deductible and that the cost amount and capital cost allowance claims of the REIT and the price at which non-arm's length transfers of property will take place will have been correctly determined, there can be no assurance that the Tax Act or the interpretation of the Tax Act will not change, or that the CRA will agree.
+Although the REIT is of the view that all expenses to be claimed by the REIT will be reasonable and deductible and that the cost amount and capital cost allowance claims of the REIT and the price at which non-arm's length transfers of property have taken or will take place have been or will be correctly determined, there can be no assurance that the Tax Act or the interpretation of the Tax Act will not change, or that the CRA will agree.
 If the CRA successfully challenges the deductibility of such expenses or the proceeds realized on a non-arm's length transfer of property, the taxable income of the REIT (or its subsidiaries) and indirectly the Unitholders may increase or change.
 The extent to which distributions will be non-taxable in the future will depend in part on the extent to which the REIT is able to deduct capital cost allowance relating to its properties.